shreyasmatade/hw/README.md

 # Description
 ## Problem:
-Write a function that removes all duplicates from an unsorted list of email addresses, while leaving the remaining list in the original order.
+Write a function - **removeDuplicate** that removes all duplicates from an unsorted list of email addresses, while leaving the remaining list in the original order.
 Prove that this function can handle 100,000 email addresses containing 50% randomly placed duplicates, in under 1 second on a typical laptop.

 ## Approach:
 We have to remove the duplicates from the unordered list and also preserve the original order.